PKing70/beaker-guide/docs/concept/datasets.md

 ## Use Datasets in an Experiment

 To demonstrate how to use a dataset in an experiment, we'll run the same find command we ran above as a Beaker experiment.
-The code for this experiment's blueprint can be found [here](../examples/list-files).
+The code for this experiment's image can be found [here](../examples/list-files).

 ```bash